CraryPrimitiveMan/awesome-with-star/awesome/unixorn_awesome-zsh-plugins.md

 * [eggshausted](https://github.com/inutano/eggshausted) - A git theme for people who are tired of getting errors. :star:1
 * [endless-dog](https://github.com/qwelyt/endless-dog) - OMZ theme that mimics grml-zsh-config.
 * [enkel](https://github.com/SShrike/enkel) - A simple and minimalistic theme for ZSH and the Solarised colour scheme featuring Git support and a few other semi-useful features such as displaying exit codes, the current system time, whether or not you have write permissions to the current directory, etc.
+* [enormous](https://github.com/leighmcculloch/zsh-theme-enormous) - Takes up an enormous amount of space in the terminal.
 * [excess](https://github.com/davydovanton/excess.zsh-theme) - Simple ZSH color theme. :star:2
 * [fattyarrow](https://github.com/sohnryang/fattyarrow) - Minimal ZSH prompt that works better on dark backgrounds.
 * [feder](https://github.com/samfeder/feder.zsh-theme/blob/master/feder.zsh-theme) - Clean, simple, compatible and meaningful.
 Tested on Linux, Unix and Windows under ANSI colors.